pierrelemerle/Public/pierrelemerle-readme.md

 # Manager Readme: Pierre Lemerle

-_Hello Team,_
+_Dear Engineers,_

-_I'm [Pierre Lemerle](https://www.linkedin.com/in/pierre-lemerle/), your new Engineering Director.
+_I'm [Pierre Lemerle](https://www.linkedin.com/in/pierre-lemerle/), CTO at [Normative](https://normative.io/).
 This document aims to provide insights into my values, how I operate, my expectations, and ways we can collaborate effectively._

 ## Communication
 **Open-Door Policy:** My door (virtual and physical) is always open.
 Feel free to reach out with any concerns, or ideas, or just to chat.